 Gardening has always been a joy to me and thanks to living in a vicarage, we have always had a good sized garden to play with.
 The gardens of both vicarages that we have lived at were very neglected when we moved in.
 But with some hard work and lots of TLC they have ended up looking good, if I say so myself.

-A couple of years ago I started to get a bit bored and decided to do some voluntary work at the hospice down the road.
+About 6 years ago I started to get a bit bored and decided to do some voluntary work at the hospice down the road.
 I jumped at the chance to help the other volunteers when it was suggested to me that I could work in the gardens.
 A year later the hospice decided to employ a part time gardener and asked me if I’d be interested in applying.
 I was delighted, especially when I was offered the job.

 So here I am – “The Hospice Gardener”!